techtalkf11/techbot/PRIVACY_POLICY.md

 ## Consent

-By using our Discord Bot, you hereby consent to our Privacy Policy and agree to its terms.
+By using our Bot, you hereby consent to our Privacy Policy and agree to its terms.

 The use of this application ("Bot") in a server requires the collection of some specific user data ("Data").
 The Data collected includes, but is not limited to Discord user ID values.
 The usage of the Bot is considered an agreement to the terms of this Policy.